Traditional Rarotongan Food: 10 Foods to Try in the Cook Islands© CookIslandsPocketGuide.com

 Traditional Food and Meals from the Cook Islands

-Travelling the world isn’t just a treat for the eyes but make it a treat for the tastebuds by sampling authentic traditional dishes.
-In the Cook Islands, traditional Rarotongan and Cook Islander food is made from staple ingredients such as taro, arrowroot, banana, coconut, fish and more creatively combined for a multitude of tastes and experiences.
-The best place to try traditional Cook Islands food is at “island nights” or the Progressive Dinner Tour with an “umukai” buffet giving you the opportunity to taste a bit of everything.
-Nevertheless, many restaurants feature Cook Islands staples on their menus, especially the infamous entrée, “ika mata”!
+Travelling the world isn’t just a treat for the eyes, but it also makes it a treat for the taste buds by sampling authentic, traditional dishes.
+In the Cook Islands, traditional Rarotongan and Cook Islander cuisine is made from staple ingredients such as taro, arrowroot, banana, coconut, fish, and more, creatively combined to offer a multitude of tastes and experiences.

 So, scout out the dishes you’d like to try in the Cook Islands using this list of traditional Cook Islands food!